Assertiveness Training in Addiction

 named the one that was the most beneficial.

-Now, assertiveness training may at times be dependent upon other
+may at times be dependent upon other treatment

-treatment methods so that the addict can receive full benefit of
+methods so that the addict can receive full benefit of the training.

-the training.
-For instance, if someone in recovery for substance
+For instance, if someone in recovery for substance abuse isn't

-abuse isn't in touch with their feelings, they will have a hard
+in touch with their feelings, they will have a hard time asserting

-time asserting their own needs based on their feelings.
-Treatment
+their own needs based on their feelings.
+Treatment aimed at getting

-aimed at getting the addict in touch with his or her own feelings
+the addict in touch with his or her own feelings may be required

-may be required first in order for assertiveness training to be
+first in order for training to be fully effective later.

-Assertiveness training involves the addict being honest and acknowledging
+Assertiveness involves the addict being honest and acknowledging

 their own feelings to themselves first.
 Once the addict is clear